bkoprucu/jekyll4test/_posts/2024-01-06-Avoiding-Missing-Signal-On-Container-Shutdown.md

 }
 ```

-Execution is blocked at line 8 and waits for the termination signal, after which the shutdown hook should be triggered before exiting the application.
+Execution will block and wait for the termination signal, after which the shutdown hook should be triggered before exiting the application.

 We will run this using a shell script: